Jennifer D. Sharpe, P.A.

 How A Will Or Trust Can Help With Your Estate

-On behalf of Jennifer D. Sharpe, P.A. | Dec 10, 2019 | Firm News
+On Behalf of | Dec 10, 2019 | Firm News |

 Two of the most important tools you can use in estate planning are wills and trusts.
 A will is a document that stipulates how to distribute your property following your death.
 A trust is a legal arrangement in which a third party administers assets for a beneficiary.
 When you die, the assets pass to the beneficiary automatically and without the need for probate.